Tax Guide for Self-Employed Hairdressers & Barbers

 | Taxable profit | £17,200 |

-Without claiming expenses, her tax + NI would be £4,714.
-Chair rental and product costs save Priya £3,328 — more than most trades because expenses are such a large proportion of income.
+Because Priya's profits sit above the Small Profits Threshold (£6,845 for 2025/26), her Class 2 NI is treated as paid — she keeps her State Pension qualifying year without owing anything.
+Without claiming expenses, her tax + NI on £30,000 would be around £4,532.
+Chair rental and product costs save Priya roughly £3,328 — more than most trades, because expenses are such a large proportion of income.

 Record Keeping Tips